Theodore Bikel: Early years

-Bikel did not return to live in Israel, nor did he take part in the 1948 Arab–Israeli War.
-Bikel wrote in his autobiography, Theo: "A few of my contemporaries regarded [not returning to Israel] as a character flaw, if not a downright act of desertion.
+Bikel did not return to live in Palestine, nor did he take part in the 1948 Arab–Israeli War.
+Bikel wrote in his autobiography, Theo: "A few of my contemporaries regarded [not returning to Palestine] as a character flaw, if not a downright act of desertion.
 In me there remains a small, still voice that asks whether I can ever fully acquit myself in my own mind."